 So, you’ve taken an interest in permaculture and have decided to start growing your own self sustainable garden – congratulations.
 You have discovered a way to become part of the solution to the world’s ills rather than part of the problem.
 Perhaps you have read about the theory of permaculture and thought about the principles of permaculture garden design but need a little help to turn ideas into practical action?
 Here is a brief practical guide for beginners to help show you how you can begin to implement permaculture in your garden:

 Step 1: Permaculture Garden Bed Design

 Edges are the most productive part of any ecosystem.
-Permaculture beds make the most of the ‘edge effect’ by maximising the amount of edge available.
+Permaculture beds make the most of the ‘edge effect’ by maximizing the amount of edge available.
 Spiral beds for herbs are one popular permaculture garden project.
 The spiral can be created, again, using whatever is (legally) available in your area.
-It will maximise the amount of edge for growing and also provide conditions suitable for lots of herbs in a relatively small space.
+It will maximize the amount of edge for growing and also provide conditions suitable for lots of herbs in a relatively small space.

 This is just the introduction to a free ebook that you can read and download here: http://www.phoenixvoyage.org/store/p194/10_Ways_to_Reinvent_Your_Garden_with_Permaculture.html